aysegulcelikok/dsa210_project/README.md

  – Exam Periods
  – Job Search Days
  – Non-Event Days
-This will help assess whether TikTok and Linkedin usage increases on low-pressure days (like non-event days) and decreases during high-pressure periods (like exams), indicating a potential coping mechanism.
+This will help assess whether TikTok and Linkedin usage increases on low-pressure days (like non-event days) and decreases during high-pressure periods (like exam/job application period), indicating a potential coping mechanism.

 • Line Chart: